JiscRDSS/Canonical-data-model/metadata/properties/Agent/Agent Name.md

 ### Definition

-The given name of the Agent, be
+The given name of the Agent.

 ### Value

+Text

 ### Format
 **String (255)**